-I, , Secretary to the Board of Trustees of the Riverside Community College District, hereby meeting of the Board o meeting place thereof of is a full, true and correct copy of a resolution duly adopted at a regular f Trustees of said District duly and regularly and legally held at the regular on May 5, 2015, of which meeting all of the members of the Board of said and at which a quorum was present. record in my office an compared the same with the original minutes of said meeting on file and of d the foregoing is a full, true and correct copy of the original resolution and entered in said minutes.
-Said resolution and the same is now in f has not been amended, modified or rescinded since the date of its adoption, full force and effect.
-Dated: May, 2015 Ву: Secretary to the Board of Trustees
+I, , Secretary to the Board of Trustees of the Riverside Community College District, hereby of meeting of the Board of meeting place thereof on a full, true and correct copy of a resolution duly adopted at a regular Trustees of said District duly and regularly and legally held at the regular May 5, 2015, of which meeting all of the members of the Board of said at which a quorum was present. record in my office and compared the same with the original minutes of said meeting on file and of the foregoing is a full, true and correct copy of the original resolution and entered in said minutes.
+Said resolution hand the same is now in fu as not been amended, modified or rescinded since the date of its adoption, ll force and effect.
+Dated: May, 2015 By: Secretary to the Board of Trustees